ChampionLab/substitutionannotation/README.md

 Line 71 - Output directory for peptides that represent a single amino acid substitution. dfSSP.to_csv('your/output/path/SALTYagaisntECOLIssp.csv')

 Note that the outputs of FindSSP.py will name the output columns for peptide sequences in the first list to 'Salty Sequence' and the second list to 'EColi SSP Peptide'.
+Also note that this code written for simple application of the logic using a number of loops, and therefore takes a long time (up to a week) to run.
+It should not use much computational resources.